Meet Your Therapist

 • Healing from birth trauma and difficult birth experiences

-• Processing childhood wounds triggered by motherhood
+• Processing childhood trauma that resurfaces in motherhood

 Silhouetted tall grass and reeds at sunset with a partly cloudy sky.